ulyavrubel/fcc-api-projects/README.md

 Timestamp Microservice parses timestamp in milliseconds or date string from the API endpoint and returns a JSON having a structure {"unix": <date.getTime()>, "utc" : <date.toUTCString()> }, if date string is invalid returns {"unix": null, "utc" : "Invalid Date" }

 ### Request Header Parser Microservice
-Request Header Parser Microservice gets the IP address, preferred languages and system infos of the client's device.
+Request Header Parser Microservice gets the IP address, preferred languages, and system info of the client's device.

 ### URL Shortener Microservice
 URL Shortener Microservice allows to post url and receive a shortened URL which could be copied.
 Visiting the shortened URL will redirect to the original link.

 ### Exercise Tracker Microservice
-Exercise Tracker Microservice
+Exercise Tracker Microservice allows to create user, to add an exercise to any user, to get user's exercise log optionally for selected period.

+### File Metadata Microservice
+File Metadata Microservice allows to submit a form object that includes a file upload, on submit receive JSON with file's name, type and size.